kosl/ihipp-examples/docs/week1.md

 When speaking of languages for parallel programming we actually mean parallelization paradigms in host languages.
 Such paradigms are generally available in the form of Application Programming Interfaces (APIs) that are installed on the user system and can be used as directives or extensions for compiling the parallelized code into executables.

-Historically, the first host languages for parallel programming are C/C++ and Fortran.
-These languages are still a standard for using classical paradigms like OpenMP and MPI and also for accelerated programming like CUDA and OpenCL.
+Historically, the first host languages for parallel programming were C/C++ and Fortran.
+These languages are still a standard for using classical paradigms like OpenMP and MPI and also for accelerated programming, e.g., with CUDA and OpenCL.
 While Python as an interpreted language is not a common choice for parallel programming, some of its libraries, e.g., Cython, make use of parallelization paradigms, such as OpenMP, to speed up Python programs or scripts.
 Also, a Python library for MPI support exist (mpi4py), although it is not much used in HPC.
 On the other hand specialized Python libraries for Machine Learning and Deep Learning in the area of Artificial Intelligence heavily use parallel paradigms for accelerators (GPUs).

 On the following list some parallelization paradigms available as APIs are given: